abotw/cpp/notes/classes/classes.md

 id.idNumber = 6504417;
 ```

+## Encapsulation

+- process of grouping related information and relevant functions into one unit and **defining where that information is accessible**

 ## Header File (.h) vs Source Files (.cpp)

 |          | Header File (.h)                                                             | Source File (.cpp)                        |